sverweij/mscgen_js/README.md

 ## Licenses and dependencies
 This software is free software [licensed under GPLv3][3].
 This means (a.o.) you _can_ use it as part of other free software, but _not_ as part of non free software.

+In addition to that, for the use of the minified version of the embedding code (```mscgen-inpage.js```) as described on [embedding][30] a special exception to the GPL is made:

+As a special exception to the GPL, any HTML file which merely makes function calls to mscgen-inpage.js, and for that purpose includes it by reference shall be deemed a separate work for copyright law purposes.
+In addition, the copyright holders of this code give you permission to combine this code with free software libraries that are released under the GNU LGPL.
+You may copy and distribute such a system following the terms of the GNU GPL for this code and the LGPL for the libraries.
+If you modify this code, you may extend this exception to your version of the code, but you are not obligated to do so.
+If you do not wish to do so, delete this exception statement from your version.

 mscgen_js is built on various libraries, each of which have their own license (incidentally all MIT style):